 6. Create a new Google Account using your existing email address.
 The regular sign-up process uses your @gmail.com address as your Google account username but with this special URL, you can use any other email address as your username.

 7. Google and YouTube record every search term that you’ve ever typed or spoken into their search boxes.
 They keep a log of every Google ad that you have clicked on various websites, every YouTube video you’ve watched and, if you are a Google Now user, you can also see a log of all your audio search queries.
 OK Google.

-This can be an issue if you have multiple Gmail accounts so as a workaround, you can setup your main Gmail account as the trusted content for your secondary accounts.
+8. You need to login to your Gmail account at least once every 9 months else Google may terminate your account according to their program policies.
+This can be an issue if you have multiple Gmail accounts so as a workaround, you can setup your main Gmail account as the trusted contact for your secondary accounts.
 Thus Google will keep sending you reminders every few months to login to your other accounts.
-Not available for Google Apps.

 9. Worried that someone else is using your Google account or it could be hacked?
 Open the activity report to see a log of every device that has recently connected into your Google account.
 You’ll also get to know the I.P.
 Addresses and the approximate geographic location.
 Unfortunately, you can’t remotely log out of a Google session.